sorooshm78/auto_capture/README.md

 * Python >= 3.10.6
 ## Installation

-Clone the project:
+Clone the project
 ```
 git clone https://github.com/sorooshm78/auto_capture
 ```

-Install requirements:
+Install requirements
 ```
 pip install -r requirements.txt
 ```
 ## Run server

-Go to server directory then:
+Go to server directory then

 Create all the migrations files (database migrations) required to run this App.
 ```
 python manage.py makemigrations
 ```

-Apply migrations:
+Apply migrations
 ```
 python manage.py migrate
 ```
-Run server:
+Run server
 ```
 python manage.py runserver
 ```
 "auto_capture" app will start on 127.0.0.1:8000 (localhost).

 ## Run client
-Go to server directory then:
+Go to server directory then

-Register in server and get username and password, then change config file in config.py and put username and password in it:
+Register in server and get username and password, then change config file in config.py and put username and password in it
 ```
 USERNAME = "username"
 PASSWORD = "password"